RapidsOfficial/Rapids/src/tokencore/doc/release-notes/omnicore-0.3.0-release-notes.md

 - #494 Add checkpoints for blocks 480,000 and 490,000
 - #505 Fix log spam from unconfirmed transactions
 - #507 Persist the parsing result and include the reason for tx invalidation in RPC response
-- #508 Add omni_getbalanceshash RPC
+- #508 Add token_getbalanceshash RPC
 - #511 Travis CI: move back to the minimal image
 - #512 Reintroduce forced client upgrade
 - #514 Enable freezing for centrally managed tokens
-- #515 Bump version to Omni Core 0.3.0
+- #515 Bump version to Token Core 0.3.0
 ```

 Credits
 =======

-Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for Omni Core!
+Thanks to everyone who contributed to this release, and especially the Bitcoin Core developers for providing the foundation for Token Core!